Cokral/ml_wayne_state/README.md

 # ml_wayne_state

-Assignments done for the Machine Learning class (CSC 5825) at Wayne State University.
+This repository contains the assignments done for the CSC 5825 (Machine Learning) class during Fall 2017.

+--

+This was my first take at Machine Learning.